Advancing Clinical Decision-Making

 Assessment methods used on this course

-Assessment of the module is via a summative piece of written coursework in the form of a critical analytical essay of a decision in clinical practice.
+Assessment of the module is via forum postings and a summative piece of coursework in the form of a critical analytical essay or presentation of a decision in clinical practice.
 This should include a visual diagram of the options and constituent factors involved in the decision making process.
-The aim is to allow students to demonstrate their ability to interrogate a decision-making process and to develop their understanding of the decision by considering how relevant concepts and theory have been applied.
+The aim is to allow students to demonstrate their ability to interrogate a decision-making process and to develop their understanding of the decision by considering how relevant key concepts have been applied.
 A rubric will explicitly describe the required components in relation to the marking criteria.

 Programme changes: